DiTwin: Revolutionizing road management with digital twin technology

 - Project short title: DiTwin

-- Project full title: Integrated data acquisition, innovative forecasting, and intuitive mapping of road conditions in a digital twin
+- Project long title: Integrated recording, innovative forecasting and intuitive mapping of the condition of roads in a digital twin

 - Project partners:

-- Vienna University of Technology, Institute of Transportation Sciences (Consortium lead)
+- Vienna University of Technology, Institute of Transportation Sciences (consortium leader)

 - Hoffmann Consult

-- RWTH Aachen, Institute for Highway Engineering (external partner)
+- RWTH Aachen University, Institute for Road Engineering (third-party provider)

 DI Paul Heinzlreiter